MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Invoke-MgInstantiateApplicationTemplate.md

 Add an instance of an application from the Microsoft Entra application gallery into your directory.
 You can also use this API to instantiate non-gallery apps.
 Use the following ID for the applicationTemplate object: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaInstantiateApplicationTemplate](/powershell/module/Microsoft.Graph.Beta.Applications/Invoke-MgBetaInstantiateApplicationTemplate?view=graph-powershell-beta)

 ## SYNTAX